Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Scientists from the United States have developed a drug that prevents the spread of metastases in prostate cancer.
-According to EurekAlert !, an employee of Northwestern University in Chicago, Li Xu (Li Xu) spoke about the development at the annual conference of the American Association for Research on Cancer (AACR).
+As reported by EurekAlert!, Li Xu, an employee of Northwestern University in Chicago, spoke about the development at the annual conference of the American Association for Cancer Research (AACR).

 The research team conducted a series of experiments on laboratory mice.
-They transplanted the animals with malignant cells taken from patients with prostate cancer.
-For five weeks rodent was given an experimental preparation KBU2046.
+They transplanted malignant cells taken from patients with prostate cancer into the animals.
+The rodents were given the experimental drug KBU2046 for five weeks.

-According to researchers, in malignant cells there are proteins that trigger their aggressive spread.
-KBU2046 binds to such proteins and deactivates them.
-Scientists expressed the hope that the results of the study will be confirmed during clinical trials of the drug.
+According to the researchers, malignant cells have proteins that trigger their aggressive spread.
+KBU2046 binds to these proteins and deactivates them.
+The scientists expressed hope that the results of the study will be confirmed during clinical trials of the drug.